magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 17. You receive a prompt asking whether you want to allow Remote Viewer to track your eyes and detect gaze behaviors like blinks and fixation and one asking whether to allow Remote Viewer to detect planes and mesh data from the environment around you.
 For each one, click **Allow**.

-18. You may get a notification stating that the app is waiting to be granted permissions, and then a notification indicating that the headset is waiting for the app to start.
-This notification includes instructions to start the OpenXR app on your PC.
-To do this, go into the Magic Leap Hub on the Remote Rendering screen, and click the **Remote Rendering** dropdown menu in the upper left corner.
+18. After you successfully pair your Magic Leap 2 with your host PC, you get a notification stating that the app is waiting to be granted permissions, and then a notification indicating that the headset is waiting for the app to start.
+You can now start an OpenXR app on your host PC.

+19. (Optional) To open a demo OpenXR app on your host PC, go into the Magic Leap Hub on the Remote Rendering screen, and click the **Remote Rendering** dropdown menu in the upper left corner.

-19. (Optional) You can run a demo to test your set up.
-From the dropdown, click **OpenXR demo app**.
+20. (Optional) From the dropdown, click **OpenXR demo app**.
 The demo launches two places.
-On your PC, the app launches in its own Window and shows a view of your headset, controller, and hands.
+On your PC, the app launches in its own window and shows a view of your headset, controller, and hands.
 In your headset, you see a banner that says 'Magic Leap Remote Rendering.'
 You can squeeze the trigger on your controller to play a sound.
 When you are done trying the app, click the **Home** button on your controller to exit, and close the app window on your PC.

 ## Device Streaming